ianthehenry/bauble/studio/html/about/content.md

 There's a lot that I'd like to add to Bauble when I find the time.
 But time is scarce.
 In no particular order:

 - Export
-    - Triangle mesh for 3D printing
     - Images
     - Videos
+    - 3D meshes directly from the browser
     - Export to [Shadertoy](https://www.shadertoy.com)
-- Embeddable Bauble.
-Embauble.
-Embeddabauble
-- Better mouse editing, including editing vectors using the quad view
-- Custom uniforms
 - Integrate a built-in [Graphtoy](https://graphtoy.com/)
 - Record some video tutorials
 - Custom resolution and aspect ratio